|Milk Snake - Lampropeltis triangulum|

 A few specimens from northwestern Iowa appear to have genetic influence from the western forms of L. triangulum (most likely L. t. multistriata).
 These intergrade snakes have a large amount of black on top of the head, a gray ground color, and orangish dorsal blotches.
 An example appears in the image from Woodbury County (above).
 I would be interested in pictures from milk snakes from this area.
 A larger sample size is needed to determine the extent of this influence in northwestern Iowa.

 Milk snakes are found statewide in Iowa.
 The most pure eastern milk snakes can be found in northeastern Iowa, and the most pure red milks are found in the western half of Iowa.
 The others are intergrades between the two subspecies.

 Rocky hillsides provide the favored habitat in Iowa, at least that is where they are most often seen.
 Farmlands, grasslands bordering woodlands, and rock outcroppings, especially near waterways, are used.
 Milk snakes are also found in woodlands and in the loess hills, but here they are rarely discovered unless they are found hit on the road or crossing a trail.

 Milk snakes are diurnal in the spring and fall becoming largely nocturnal in summer.
 They are very secretive and are rarely found in the open.
 They spend much of their time hiding beneath logs, rocks, boards, bark, and other debris.
 Only on a few occasions have I observed milk snakes sunning in the open.
 Occasionally, they may climb in search of food or to escape severe flooding.
 My cousin found a red milk (nice large, bright, red blotches with yellow interspaces) in Johnson County swimming into shore during a flood.
 There were many trees about 20 meters away from shore.
-This was undoubtably where the snake came from.
+This was undoubtably from where the snake came.

 Milk snakes endure many temperature extremes hiding under tin or rocks in hot weather when other species of snakes are underground, or hiding beneath rocks or boards with water or mud under them.
 Wild caught milk snakes can look extremely worn having many scars, skin lesions, (especially before a shed) or stub tails.